 Reviews of a child's progress will be made regularly.
 The review process will evaluate the impact and quality of the support and interventions.
-It will also take account of the views of the pupil and their parents (using the ITP Continuum Review).
 The class teacher, in conjunction with the SENCO and support staff will revise the support and outcomes based on the pupil's progress and development.
-Changes can be made through tracking using the Continuum and by acting on advice from external agencies, to make any necessary amendments going forward, in consultation with parents and the pupil.
+Changes can be made through tracking using observation, intervention feedback, the Continuum as well as by acting on advice from external agencies, to make any necessary amendments going forward, in consultation with parents and the pupil.